syntro-opensource/eslint-config-base/README.md

 ## Usage

-to make use of this config, create a `.eslintrc` file next to your bundle containing:
+to make use of this config, create a `.eslintrc.js` file in your package
+containing:
 ```js
 {
     "extends": "@syntro-opensource/eslint-config-base"